 Primary Colors is a movie about a fictionalised Bill Clinton, but it’s also about the state of American politics and America in general.

-Things, of course, turn out to be more complex than that, something Lester knows pretty much from the outset but only fully realises after being thrust into a world populated with remarkably diverse characters.
+Things, of course, turn out to be more complex than that, something Burton knows pretty much from the outset but only fully realises after being thrust into a world populated with remarkably diverse characters.

 Strip away the beautifully drawn characters and sustained tone of plausible absurdity – done so much better here than in the shallow, cynical Wag The Dog (1997) – and Primary Colors may be nothing more than an elaborate explanation and justification of the lesser-of-two-evils approach to politics, with Clinton-by-way-of-Travolta emerging as ultimately well-meaning underneath all those conspicuous warts.

-But it’s also one the truest political portraits in years, as well as a fine piece of drama.
+But it’s also one of the truest political portraits in years, as well as a fine piece of drama.

 Governor Jack Stanton